UBC-MDS/UBC-MDS.github.io/resources_pages/installation_instructions.md

 subtitle: For the MDS software stack
 ---

 These instructions will walk you through how to install the required Data Science software stack for the UBC Master of Data Science program.
-Before starting with the installation instructions, ensure that your laptop meets our program requirements. **Students' whose laptops do not meet the requirements specified above will not be able to receive technical assistance from the MDS team in troubleshooting installation issues.**
+Before starting with the installation instructions, ensure that your laptop meets our program requirements. **Students' whose laptops do not meet the requirements specified below will not be able to receive technical assistance from the MDS team in troubleshooting installation issues.**

 ## Laptop requirements